 Each block of time reserved for swimmers will be followed by a 15 minute break where the lifeguard will clean the high-touch points of the pool area such as door handles and hand rails.

-Lanes are to be reserved by members for a block of time.
+Lanes are open to everyone, but can be reserved by members for a block of time.
 Reservations may be made up to one week in advance.

 CLICK HERE to reserve your spot!

 Please bring your own towel.
 Members are also welcome to bring any pool equipment that complies with our regular pool policies.

 Members will be allowed to use the kickboards, pull buoys & fins provided by the Y. All used equipment must be placed in a designated “to clean” area to be cleaned and disinfected before the next user.

 MDHHS lifted the epidemic order extension for the mask requirement.
 Beginning June 22, 2021 masks will NOT be required throughout our facility, and we will be able to function at full capacity.